 If you are dissatisfied with the outcome of your objection, you may apply for a review of the decision.
 Depending on the particulars of the matter, the Queensland Civil and Administrative Tribunal (QCAT) or the Queensland Supreme Court will review the case.

-If you are applying for a review of the decision by QCAT, you can give the Commissioner notice by:
+If you are applying for a review of the decision by QCAT, you can give the Commissioner notice by email or post.

 Office of State Revenue